Attack on the Bataclan Theater in Paris: Looking Back

-Chaos ensued, as fans rushed out through emergency exits, ran to the building’s roof or tried to hide in dressing rooms and restrooms.
+Chaos ensued, as fans rushed out through emergency exits, ran to the building’s roof or tried to hide in dressing areas and restrooms.
 The attackers stalked victims inside the Bataclan and took hostages.
-When French police got word that the terrorists started killing hostages, they infiltrated the venue.
-Two of the assailants triggered their suicide vests, while another was shot by authorities, prompting his vest to ignite.
+When French police got word that the terrorists had started killing hostages, they infiltrated the venue.
+Two of the extremists triggered their suicide vests, while another was shot by authorities, prompting his vest to ignite.

 “Although bonded in grief with the victims, the fans, the families, the citizens of Paris, and all those affected by terrorism, we are proud to stand together, with our new family, now united by a common goal of love and compassion,” the band wrote.

 He expressed survivor’s guilt: “The Black Keys played the Bataclan almost five years ago to the day. … It’s a place I’ve been to a lot,” Auerbach said.
 “It just really hit home.
 I know people that were there last night. … Why the hell did it happen there and not where we were playing?
 I’m just so brokenhearted about all those people.”

 There was an outpouring of support from around the world, especially among the musicians who had performed at the Bataclan since the early ’70s, when it began to host rock shows.
 Meanwhile, bands cancelled concerts scheduled in Paris in the days after the attacks, out of respect for the lives lost.

 The Foo Fighters called off the last four days of their European tour.
 The Deftones, who had been scheduled to play at the Bataclan the night after Eagles of Death Metal, also cancelled their shows, while revealing that some band members had left the venue shortly before the terrorists stormed in.